DynamicsValue/licence-agreements/FakeXrmEasy/CLA.md

 9.3.
 If any provision of this Agreement is found void and unenforceable, such provision will be replaced to the extent possible with a provision that comes closest to the meaning of the original provision and that is enforceable.
 The terms and conditions set forth in this Agreement shall apply notwithstanding any failure of essential purpose of this Agreement or any limited remedy to the maximum extent possible under law.

 9.4.
 You agree to notify Us of any facts or circumstances of which you become aware that would make this Agreement inaccurate in any respect.

+9.5.
+We may process your GitHub username for project monitoring and contractual management of signatures in this CLA, reporting on the quality of contributions and contributor participation, and complying with legal obligations of authorship attribution.
+We will not disclose your data to any third party outside of the GitHub community.
+For more information, contact Us.